 Research interests and PhD supervision

-- Philosophy of Mind
+- Philosophy of mind and action

-- Philosophy of Psychology and Neuroscience
+- Philosophy of psychology and neuroscience

 Dr Butlin’s research is on desire and representation in philosophy of mind.
 He is interested in using psychology and neuroscience to learn about desire and other sources of motivation in humans and animals, and in thinking about desire in possible artificial agents.
 In the area of representation, his research focus is on direction of fit, and on teleosemantics and related theories.